practicalli/clojure/contributing.md

 ### Submit and issue or idea

-If something doesnt seem quite right or something is missing from the book, please [raise an issue via the GitHub repository](https://github.com/practicalli/clojure/issues) explaining in as much detail as you can.
+If something doesn't seem quite right or something is missing from the book, please [raise an issue via the GitHub repository](https://github.com/practicalli/clojure/issues) explaining in as much detail as you can.

 ### Considering a Pull request?
 Before investing any time in a pull request, please raise an issue explaining the situation.
 This can save you and the maintainer time and avoid rejected pull requests.